Diagnosing Concept Drift with Visual Analytics: Conclusion

 We have developed DriftVis, a visual analytics method to support the detection, examination, and correction of concept drift in streaming data.
 As part of DriftVis, we have employed an incremental GMM in the distribution-based drift detection to efficiently remove false alarms, which can be automatically addressed by the ensemble model.
 In addition to improvements in drift detection, DriftVis also introduces the streaming scatterplot visualization that uses a GMM-based constrained t-SNE and two visual modes (scatterplot and density diff) to explain different kinds of drift in the streaming data.
 DriftVis further combines drift detection, exploration, and adaptation via coordinated interactions. \weikairevision{A quantitative experiment and two case studies have demonstrated the usefulness of our method.}

-\acknowledgments{ This research was funded by National Key R\&D Program of China (No. 2018YFB1004300) and the National Natural Science Foundation of China (No.s 61761136020, 61672308, 61872389).
+\acknowledgments{ This research was funded by the National Key R\&D Program of China (No.s 2018YFB1004300, 2019YFB1405703), the National Natural Science Foundation of China (No.s 61761136020, 61672307, 61672308, 61872389), and TC190A4DA/3.
 Work by Maciejewski was partially sponsored by the U.S. National Science Foundation award number 1939725.}